Bank Security Officer/Senior Fraud Investigator

 - Implement and maintain a centralized database of fraudulent activity to facilitate a more holistic, analytical view of internal and external fraud within the bank.

-- Bachelor’s Degree in Criminal Justice or Business preferred.
+- Bachelor’s Degree, preferred in Criminal Justice or Business.

-- 10 years of direct experience in fraud/financial crimes investigations preferred, preferably with direct experience in the financial services sector and specifically in banking.
+- 10 years combined of direct experience in fraud/financial crimes investigations and physical security, preferably with direct experience in the financial services sector and preferably in banking.

 - Direct experience in interacting with law enforcement, bank security officers, AML/BSA, etc.

 - Direct leadership experience with management and mentoring of staff members as department volumes and responsibility grows.

 - Ability to document case work and prepare Suspicious Activity Reports.